openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Body

 <{{examples/request/request_object_client_id_x509.json}}

+Note that to use identification and authentication based on X.509, clients MUST be confidential clients, which is not always the case for the native app clients.

 `train`: The client id is an identifier from the `TRAIN` network.
 The client MUST send a parameter `trust_framework_operator` with the respective request.